 Heart Bypass Surgery

 In India, as per estimates, each year more than 120,000 patients undergo heart bypass surgery to improve blood flow to the heart.
-Typically heart bypass surgery involves taking a section of healthy blood vessel, from the inside of the chest wall or the lower leg and attaching it above and below the blocked artery.
+Typically heart bypass surgery involves taking a section of the healthy blood vessel, from the inside of the chest wall or the lower leg and attaching it above and below the blocked artery.
 This allows blood to bypass the blocked area and maintaining proper flow to the heart muscle.
 Heart Bypass surgery is performed under general anesthesia.
-In-hospital time, typically ranges from 4 to 7 days depending on the recovery the patient.
+In-hospital time typically ranges from 4 to 7 days depending on the recovery the patient.

 Heart Bypass Surgery is also called Coronary Artery Bypass Grafting (CABG).